uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/complexity-tractability-TSP.md

 This should not take more than 1 paragraph, or ⅓ of a page.
 It is essential to do a good job of this part, even if what you are writing seems obvious.

 Briefly introduce the Cray Pot Problem.
 You should be able to explain how the Craypot Problem is equivalent to the Travelling Salesman Problem.
 Briefly describe how you determined this, and what the equivalent of a town and road is in the Craypot Problem.
 Explain  why computer scientists are so interested in the Travelling Salesman Problem.
 Include this introduction at the start of the complexity/ tractability section of your report.
-We strongly recommend the following sentence being at the start or end of the introduction “The key problem I am looking at is [a few words describing the problem]”, so that it is really clear to the marker.
+We strongly recommend the following sentence being at the start or end of the introduction "The key problem I am looking at is [a few words describing the problem]", so that it is really clear to the marker.

 ### Showing and explaining a brute force approach and then a heuristic approach (Achieved/ Merit/ Excellence)

 {panel type="additional-information" summary="Ensuring you cover the achieved and merit criteria sufficiently"}
 Showing how the brute force algorithm can be applied to the Cray Pot Problem + Explaining why it is not helpful to the crayfisherman + Showing how a greedy heuristic algorithm can be applied to the Cray Pot problem + Explaining what kind of solution the greedy heuristic algorithm has found, and why this is more helpful to the cray fisher (A2/M1/M2).

-Note that the difference between achieved and merit will be in the quality of the explanations (i.e whether or not the marker considers them to be “describing” or “explaining”).
+Note that the difference between achieved and merit will be in the quality of the explanations (i.e whether or not the marker considers them to be "describing" or "explaining").
 Generating the personalised examples is necessary for achieved, because the marker needs to be able to see that the student has done their own work.

 It is important that a report discusses both algorithms (brute force and greedy heuristic), because doing the brute force algorithm is necessary to show that it is unhelpful in practice, and then students need to explore approaches that can be used in practice, such as the greedy heuristic algorithm.
 This allows them to give a solid explanation of TSP based problems and how computer scientists deal with them.
 {panel end}

 Generate a map with 7 or 8 craypots using the random map generation method described above.
-This is your “small” map.
+This is your "small" map.
 Then make a map with somewhere between 15 and 25 craypots.
-This is your “large” map.
+This is your "large" map.
 Make a copy of each of your maps, as you will need them again.
-Read the “hints for success” at the bottom of this guide before making the maps, because it has some advice on making the maps so that they are legible and minimise the usage of precious space in your report.
+Read the "hints for success" at the bottom of this guide before making the maps, because it has some advice on making the maps so that they are legible and minimise the usage of precious space in your report.

 Using your intuition, find the shortest path between the cray pots in your small map.
 Do the same with your large map.
 Don’t spend more than 5 minutes on the large map - you don’t need to include a solution to the large map in your report.
 It is extremely unlikely you’ll find the optimum for the large map (Recognising the challenges in the problem is far more important than finding a solution).
 Number the order in which you visit the cray pots on your map.